-2) Kyiv is a city packed full of cars and it’s not unlikely that you will find yourself in a traffic jam time and time again.
-If you’re getting around by car, give yourself time to get places, especially travelling to or coming from the airport.
+1) Kyiv is a city packed full of cars and it’s not unlikely that you will find yourself in a traffic jam time and time again.
+If you’re getting around by car, give yourself time to get places, especially traveling to or coming from the airport.

-3) Since Ukraine isn’t part of the EU, you will incur data roaming changes when visiting the country.
-We advise, take advantage of free wifi or buy a local sim card.
+2) Since Ukraine isn’t part of the EU, you will incur data roaming changes when visiting the country.
+We advise you, to take advantage of free wifi or buy a local sim card.
 You can find sim cards at both of the city’s airports.

 - More Than 50,000 Skulls Are Packed Into The Brno Ossuary – Visit this dark tourist site, the Brno Ossuary, in Czech Republic to see more than 50,000 skulls and learn about the site’s history.